octatrifan/Radon/README.md

 ## Dataset

-The dataset used in our experiments is publicaly available [Here](https://beta.geohive.ie/datasets/42d9ccbfacc349f1b1edea8e6369ed7a_1/explore).
+The dataset used in our experiments is publicly available [Here](https://beta.geohive.ie/datasets/42d9ccbfacc349f1b1edea8e6369ed7a_1/explore).

 > We are expecting dataset offered by researchers from Babes-Bolyai University, Environmental Science and Engineering Faculty, who recorded and measured radon levels periodically in multiple locations.
 Our future work will be based on this real-life set.
 ## Contents